-Chinese Chicken Lettuce Cups are a healthy spin on the popular restaurant appetizer.
-Packed with classic Asian flavors like ginger, hoisin and sesame, you won’t notice the missing fat and calories.
+Asian Chicken Lettuce Cups are a healthy spin on the popular restaurant appetizer.
+Packed with classic Asian flavors like ginger, hoisin, and sesame, you won’t notice the missing fat and calories.

-You know what’s crazy about this recipe?
+Do you know what’s crazy about this recipe?
 We probably eat some version of these lettuce cups at least two or three times a month.
-As a food blogger who rarely eats the same dinner twice, that tells you something about how tasty (and easy!) it is to make Chinese Chicken Lettuce Cups at home.
+As a food blogger who rarely eats the same dinner twice, that tells you something about how tasty (and easy!) it is to make Asian Chicken Lettuce Cups at home.

-My Asian Veggie Lettuce Cups were a huge hit when I shared them a couple years ago but more often than not, we love adding some form of protein including ground turkey, shrimp, pork or even edamame.
-Since I always keep a well stocked Asian pantry, these come together quickly any night of the week with whatever ingredients I have on hand.
+My Asian Veggie Lettuce Cups were a huge hit when I shared them a couple of years ago but more often than not, we love adding some form of protein including ground turkey, shrimp, pork or even edamame.
+Since I always keep a well-stocked Asian pantry, these come together quickly any night of the week with whatever ingredients I have on hand.